sereenk/Projects/README.md

 If you are still finding it hard to get the access, please refer to this for more information.
 More information : https://developer.spotify.com/documentation/general/guides/authorization/app-settings/

+# REQUIRED PACKAGES
+# HOW TO INTERACT WITH THE PROGRAM
 # PROCESS